 Find out more: royalcaribbean.com

 France—Avalon River Cruises

-If you have 9-16 days free in 2019, take a voyage down the epic Seine.
+If you have 9-16 days free in 2020, take a voyage down the epic Seine.
 A Grand France cruise stops at landmarks made famous by the likes of Napoleon, Joan of Art and Vincent Van Gogh.
 Plus, Paris!
 In addition to visits to Notre Dame Cathedral and the Eiffel Tower, the kids will love counting the 37 Parisian bridges—or challenge the family to keep a tally on the whole journey.
 Their MyAvalon service will also help you personalize shore excursions to your family’s liking.

 Rates start at $2,599